sagemath/trac_to_gh/Issue 7559.md

 # Issue 7559: replace all the deprecation warning using deprecated_function_alias whenever possible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7559

 Original creator: hivert